jaredballou/insurgency-sourcemod/README.md

 Adds a suicide bomb effect that creates an IED at the player's origin and immediately detonates.
 Release 1 has all 'bomber' class players detonate on death, which is very annoying in game but is a proof of concept.

 #### CVAR List
+ * "sm_suicidebomb_" "" //
  * "sm_suicidebomb_enabled" "0" //sets whether suicide bombs are enabled
  * "sm_suicidebomb_explode_armed" "0" //Explode when killed if C4 or IED is in hand
  * "sm_suicidebomb_death_chance" "0.1" //Chance as a fraction of 1 that a bomber will explode when killed
+ * "sm_suicidebomb_bots_only" "1" //Only apply suicide bomber code to bots
+ * "sm_suicidebomb_auto_detonate_range" "0" //Range at which to automatically set off the bomb
+ * "sm_suicidebomb_auto_detonate_count" "2" //Do not detonate until this many enemies are in range
+ * "sm_suicidebomb_strip_weapons" "1" //Remove all weapons from suicide bombers except the bomb
+ * "sm_suicidebomb_player_classes" "sapper" //bomber suicide Player classes to apply suicide bomber changes to

 #### Todo
  * [ ] Add bot targeting and behavior to make them seek players